6 best Envoy alternatives & competitors

 Kadence is a hybrid work platform built around automation and coordination.
 It supports smart check-ins, floor plans, attendance tracking, and a simple booking experience, all powered by its AI-based “Kadence Agent.”
 Teams can create office “neighborhoods” to align presence, and use live views to see who’s in the office at a glance.

 However, Kadence comes with trade-offs, particularly the limited control over office access and no support for event workflows.
-Custom hardware is needed for kiosk displays, and some key integrations - like Microsoft and SAP - are either reported as being clunky or not supported out of the box.
+Some key integrations - like Microsoft and SAP - are either reported as being clunky or not supported out of the box.
 While the platform focuses on automation, some teams needing deeper compliance or admin management options may find it lacks flexibility.

 Kadence pricing